Equipment Financing Guide 2024: How to Fund Your Business Equipment Without Breaking the Bank

 - SBA 504 loans for real estate and equipment

-- Lower down payments
+- Lower down payment requirements

-- Competitive rates
+- Competitive interest rates

-- Longer approval process
+- Extended approval processes

 Business Lines of Credit

-- Flexible credit lines for multiple purchases
+- Credit lines for multiple equipment purchases

-- Interest-only payments available
+- Interest-only payment options

-- Good for ongoing equipment needs
+- Ongoing equipment financing needs

 Asset-Based Lending

-- Uses business assets as collateral
+- Business assets as loan collateral

-- Higher borrowing capacity
+- Higher borrowing capacity potential

-- Good for businesses with valuable inventory
+- Good option for inventory-rich businesses

-Equipment Financing Tax Considerations
+Equipment Financing Tax Considerations for 2024

-Section 179 Deduction
+Section 179 Deduction Benefits

-- New and used equipment eligible
+- Both new and used equipment qualify

-Bonus Depreciation
+Bonus Depreciation Opportunities

-- Additional first-year depreciation
+- Additional first-year depreciation deductions

-- Can be combined with Section 179
+- Combination with Section 179 deductions

-- Applies to new equipment purchases
+- Application to new equipment purchases

 Lease vs. Purchase Tax Implications